-Bureau of Disabilities Services (BDS), a Bureau within DDRS, accepts complaints from any person or entity, when such complaints are related to participants receiving HCBS services that are coordinated and administered by the DDRS.
+Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS), a Bureau within DDRS, accepts complaints from any person or entity, when such complaints are related to participants receiving HCBS services that are coordinated and administered by the DDRS.
 BDS will investigate allegations of violations of state and federal code, requirement, or regulation.
 Complaints not specific to the BDS are referred to the appropriate entity (agency/division/authority):